JeremySMorgan/robosimian-developmen/README.md

 - `measured_controller_dt` Aproximates the true control loop delay time.
 This variable is used in all of the Threaded Moiton in Speficied Time APIS.
 Note that because of this the TURN/STEP/ect_TIME constants in *RobotUtils* are used as estimates for the total step time.

+### Constants

+- `LEG_LENGTH` is the length of a fully extended and straight leg, measured from the vertically rotating shoulder joint to the end affector.
+Experimentally found to be ~ .766 m